 - If you have any health and safety concerns, inform the person in charge and/or the CCBC office.

 Camp Goals: Safe Fun, Technique, Inspiration and Camaraderie

 Coaches and Coach Helpers: Coaches are Welcome.
 The minimum level is L2T “Trained” for regional camps.
 If you do not have this level than you can still help out.

 - Mask and Hand Sanitizer

-- all gear for Classic Skiing (Classic skis, poles, boots)
+- all gear for skating roller skiing (skate roller skis, poles, boots)

 - heart rate monitor if you have one